 Stretching reduces aches and pains of daily living.

 Strength training and cardiovascular (aerobic) exercise are essential to maintain the required strength and stamina for daily living.
-However, stretching and flexibility exercises will reduce the stress and strain on your body that happens due to the loss of flexibility suffered with aging.
+However, you need stretching and flexibility exercises to reduce the stress and strain that your body endures with the loss of flexibility that can occur with aging.

-According to the American College of Sports Medicine, reductions in flexibility are evident in the third decade of life and progress with aging.
+The American College of Sports Medicine states that reductions in flexibility are evident in the third decade of life and progress with aging.
 We’ve all experienced times when excess muscle tension has produced discomfort or pain with normal, everyday movement.
 These times may have followed illness, injury, fatigue or extended periods of inactivity (like sitting or driving for prolonged time, or when rising in the morning).
 You are increasingly susceptible to this with advancing age.
 Stretching properly will help you relax, reduce tension in your muscles, improve circulation to the muscles and enhance your freedom of movement (i.e. flexibility).
 Yes, you can slow down part of the aging process.
 You can reduce some of those aches and pains.